 and (5) unilateral with extension to neocortex.

-Generally, females present with seizures which appear at the average age of 14-15 years and the disease includes an increased risk for stroke and other vascular/coagulation problems.
-Intellectual delays are sometimes present as well as motor delays or physical impairments such as short digits.
+In typical X-Linked PVNH, generally, females present with seizures which appear at the average age of 14-15 years and the disease includes an increased risk for stroke and other vascular/coagulation problems as well as pulmonary disease, although we often see in our PVNH Communiy a diverse number of individuals be diagnosed at a very young age or even later in life.
+Intellectual delays are sometimes present as well as motor delays or physical impairments.
+Again, this can vary greatly in terms of how each individual is affected.

 It is important to note that people can have PVNH and have normal intelligence and live well.